World War I and religion: Islam

 During World War I, the Ottoman Empire was under an immense amount of pressure to engage in the conflict.
 Leaders of the empire attempted to maintain neutrality for a time, but the pressure for inclusion only increased.
 The official religion of the Ottoman Empire during this time was Islam, making joining the war was a topic of controversy in the Islamic state, as Islamic law includes strict guidelines in regards to involvement in wars.

 In October 1914, the Ottoman Empire faced enough pressure from Germany to agree to commence an attack on the Russian Navy stationed in the Black Sea.
 The Ottoman Empire deceptively claimed that they were attacked by Russia, hiding the fact that their presence in the Black Sea was to deliberately cause conflict with Russia.
 This event ultimately led to Russia's involvement in World War I.

 Many argue that the Ottoman Empire's involvement was strictly due to benefits they desired for the Islamic state.
 Muslim scholars have argued that their participation was really an attempt to enlarge the Islamic state and grow in power and influence.

-During the war, 2.5 million Muslims fought for the Allies, and the majority were having problems on how to pray during the intense battles of trench warfare.
+During the war, 2.5 million Muslims from British India fought for the Allies, the majority of these soldiers hailing from regions which today constitute modern day Pakistan.
+Although these soldiers were having problems on how to pray during the intense battles of trench warfare on the Western Front however they still fought with great distinction and some even earned Victoria Crosses, the most prominent being Khudadad Khan who was the first Indian soldier to ever be awarded the cross.
+Other soldiers included Mir Dast and Shahamad Khan, all three of whom were from modern day Pakistan.

-Participation of thousands of Muslim soldiers from North Africa in the war, fighting for and with the colonial powers, was one of the most significant factors that began the modern settlement of Muslims in European countries such as England and France.
-In many places, their contribution to the war efforts and settlement in Europe following it forced political authorities to consider things that were not done earlier, such as establishing muslim cemeteries, financing, or at the very least allowing the building, of mosques, and more.
+Participation of thousands of Muslim soldiers from North Africa and South Asia in the war, fighting for and with the colonial powers, was one of the most significant factors that began the modern settlement of Muslims in European countries such as England and France.
+In many places, their contribution to the war efforts and settlement in Europe following it forced political authorities to consider things that were not done earlier, such as establishing Muslim cemeteries, financing, or at the very least allowing the building, of mosques, and more.